How We Harvest

 The freshest harvest provides the finest oil

-As soon as the olives are picked from the tree the race is on to collect as many as possible to send to the mill.
-The olives begin to slowly ferment after they are harvested and it is very important to keep them in the shade, well protected and get them to the mill within 72 hours from the start of the harvest.
+As soon as the first olives are picked from the tree the race is on to collect as many as possible to send to the mill.
+The olives begin to slowly ferment after they are harvested and it is very important to keep them cool in the shade, well protected and get them to the mill within 72 hours from the start of the harvest.
 This ensures the highest possible quality of oil.

 Later in the month we picked a mixture of green olives and the trees with riper, darker olives.
 We saved the trees that ripened last for the special farmers reserve with the juiciest fruit, the highest oil content and a unique buttery flavour.